Do you want to learn how to start a blog?

 - Contact Page – A Contact page, in its simplest form, should contain a friendly invitation for visitors reaching out to you.
 At the minimum, your contact form should supply a field for a person’s email address, a brief subject line to describe the topic of their message, and a box for the actual message.
 Recommended Contact Form: WP Forms

-- Resources Page – This page can include recommended products and/or services that you provide, use or recommend.
-Here’s my Resources Page: Recommended Blogging Tools & Resources.
+- Resources Page – This page can include recommended products and/or services that you provide, use, or recommend.

 Creating Your ‘Must-Have’ Pages